The Ways of White Folks: "Red-Headed Baby"

 “Red-Headed Baby” describes fallout of Mister Clarence, a white seaman’s, return to a small town on the coast of Florida to visit a former lover, a mixed-race Betsy.
 After a few drinks, Betsy, her mother, and Mister Clarence are interrupted by Clarence, Betsy’s two year old, red-haired, blue-eyed, disabled, white child.
 Mister Clarence is struck by the existence and appearance of his child, particularly with how similar they look.
 He leaves abruptly and pays for the alcohol he’s consumed, much to the surprise of Betsy.

 "Poor Little Black Fellow"

 “Poor Little Black Fellow” explores the life of Arnie, a Black orphan left in the care of the White Pemberton family.
 The entire town of Mapelton is overly kind towards Arnie because he is the only Black person in town.
 Even still, he still feels separated and lonely.
-In an effort to provide Arnie an unspoiled summer before attending Fiskthe next Fall, the Pembertons take Arnie on a trip to Europe.
+In an effort to provide Arnie an unspoiled summer before attending Fisk the next Fall, the Pembertons take Arnie on a trip to Europe.
 Upon meeting Claudina Lawrence, a Black starlet from Atlanta, in Paris, Arnie begins to find a community.
 The story ends with Arnie’s decision to leave the Pembertons mid-trip and remain in Paris.